ohanasportstech/ohanasportstech.github.io/pages/subscriptions.md

 - **Premium** – For players ready to push their game further with rally-style simulations, advanced drills, and skill-focused training.
 - **Pro** – For coaches, parents, and team captains who want to create custom training plans, assign drills, and share them with students, children, or teammates.

-As we get closer to launch, we’ll share **full details on pricing, features, and club plans** so you can choose the best fit.
+As we get closer to launch, we’ll share **full details on pricing, features, and plans** so you can choose the best fit.

 ---
 <br>